blippex/blippex.github.io/_posts/2013-08-01-introducing-blippex-firehose-api.markdown

 categories: updates
 ---

-Lat week, when we released the [first database dump of Blippex](http://blippex.github.io/updates/2013/07/23/First-database-dump.html), [mgamache on Hackernews](https://news.ycombinator.com/item?id=6090659) said it will be cool to have some kind of firehose API like Twitter has, a nearly realtime feed of the URLs indexed by Blippex.
+Lat week, when we released the [first database dump of Blippex](http://blippex.github.io/updates/2013/07/23/First-database-dump.html), [mgamache on Hackernews](https://news.ycombinator.com/item?id=6090659) said it would be great to have some kind of firehose API like Twitter has, a nearly realtime feed of the URLs indexed by Blippex.

 **We thought that is a very cool idea and present today the Blippex Firehose API!**

 The Blippex Firehose API is streaming the URL and the title of every page that is getting indexed by Blippex in near realtime.
-We have decided to use [SockJS](https://github.com/sockjs/sockjs-client) for streaming the data because it is right now the most used websocket library with clients for a lot of languages, direct websocket access and working fallbacks if you are, for example, behind a proxy-server.
+We have decided to use [SockJS](https://github.com/sockjs/sockjs-client) to stream the data because it is the most used websocket library with direct websocket access and working fallbacks if you are, for example, behind a proxy-server, which actively maintained.

 **Accessing the Blippex Firehose API**